-Appreciative Inquiry (AI) is a planning and evaluation tool that focuses on the strengths and assets in a community organisation or programme, rather than the problems and deficits.
+Appreciative Inquiry (AI) is a planning and evaluation tool that seeks to generate positive change within groups and communities.
+It focuses on the strengths and assets in a community organisation or programme, rather than the problems and deficits.

 Dave will be joined by Maree Beaven who is the Programme Manager at Manu Tuktutuku Randwick Park (Sports and Neighbourhood Centre) in South Auckland.
-Maree has used AI with locals of all ages and found AI to be a very powerful tool in her community.
-She will share her expereinces of using AI to discover the dreams of her neighbourhood and will talk about the projects that have eventuated as a result of the AI process.
+Maree has used AI with locals of all ages and found AI to be a very powerful tool for transformation.
+She will share her experiences of using AI to discover the dreams of her neighbourhood and will talk about the projects that have eventuated as a result of the AI process.

 In this webinar you will learn: